Networks-Learning/improve-expert-predictions-conformal-prediction/README.md

-# Improving Expert Predictions with Prediction Sets
+# Improving Expert Predictions with Conformal Prediction
-This is a repository containing the code used in the paper [Improving Expert Predictions with Prediction Sets](https://arxiv.org/abs/2201.12006), ICML 2023.
+This is a repository containing the code used in the paper [Improving Expert Predictions with Conformal Prediction](https://arxiv.org/abs/2201.12006), ICML 2023.

 ## Install Dependencies